Troop Structure

 Scouts elect peers to the following key leadership positions:

-Senior Patrol Leader (SPL): The top youth leader who oversees troop operations and represents the Scouts' interests.
+Senior Patrol Leader (SPL): The top youth leader who oversees troop operations.

-Patrol Leaders: Leaders of individual patrols, responsible for guiding their members and coordinating activities.
+Patrol Leaders: Responsible for guiding their patrol members and planning troop activities.

 Appointed Positions